Nurse Denied Life Insurance Because She Carries Naloxone

 Adams says it's good to, as Botticelli suggests, nip the problem in the bud.

-"Naloxone saves lives," Adams says, "and it is important that all Americans know about the vital role bystanders can play in preventing opioid overdose deaths when equipped with this life-saving medication."
+"Naloxone saves lives," Adams says, "and it is important that all Americans know about the vital role bystanders can play in preventing opioid overdose deaths when equipped with this lifesaving medication."

-Isela says the second company that rejected her has agreed to let her reapply, in light of Dr. Walley's letter stating that she carries the drug so that she can reverse an overdose.
+Isela says the second company that rejected her has agreed to let her reapply, in light of Walley's letter stating that she carries the drug so that she can reverse an overdose.
 Isela is in the process of reapplying.

-This story is part of a reporting partnership with NPR, WBUR and Kasier Health News.
+This story is part of a reporting partnership with NPR, WBUR and Kaiser Health News.